rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 ### Cloud Provider Specific Requirements

 If you set a Kubernetes cloud provider in your cluster, some additional steps are required.
-You might want to set a cloud provider if you want to want to leverage a cloud provider's capabilities, for example, to automatically provision storage, load balancers, or other infrastructure for your cluster.
+You may wish to setup a cloud provider to leverage capabilities to automatically provision storage, load balancers, or other infrastructure for your cluster.
 Refer to [this page](../set-up-cloud-providers/set-up-cloud-providers.md) for details on how to configure a cloud provider cluster of nodes that meet the prerequisites.

 If you are using the GCE (Google Compute Engine) cloud provider, you must do the following: